 - Wells Gray Provincial Park in the central region offers beautiful scenery in an unspoiled environment.
 Check out Helmcken Falls, the fourth highest waterfall in Canada, raft the Clearwater River or plan a multi-day canoe trip on Murtle Lake.

 - Yoho National Park ranks as one of the most beautiful in Canada.
-Its part of the Canadian Rockies World Heritage site boasting 28 peaks about 3000 meters.
+Its part of the Canadian Rockies World Heritage site boasting 28 peaks about 3000 metres.
 Hiking is superb especially on the Iceline Trail and anywhere in the Lake O’Hara region.

 - Banff National Park is one of the most visited in the world.
 And if you get away from Banff and Lake Louise you quickly lose the crowds.
 But where to go?
 There is a lifetime’s worth of hiking in the mountains so best it’s best to check with the National Park office in downtown Banff to choose something that matches your interest and ability.
 No matter what, don’t miss a stop at Moraine Lake.

 - In Jasper National Park the Columbia Icefields are a big draw.
 You can hike to a glacier or take a tour that actually takes you out on the glacier.
+These are 5 stunning hikes you’ll want to do along the Icefields Parkway.

-- I’d call it Canada’s most scenic drive – the 290 kilometers that start in Banff and finish in Jasper.
+- I’d call it Canada’s most scenic drive – the 290 kilometres that start in Banff and finish in Jasper.
 Take a few days to do it so you can enjoy all the side trips.

 - Edmonton offers the internationally renowned Fringe Festival.
-This year it’s on from August 15-25th.

 - Wood Buffalo National Park located in northeastern Alberta and the southern Northwest Territories is the largest national park in North America.
 It protects the world’s largest herd of free roaming wood bison.
 It’s possible to camp, canoe, fish, hike and view wildlife – though access is via Fort Smith in the Northwest Territories.